intel/llvm/sycl/doc/MultiTileCardWithLevelZero.md

 On Linux these would be multiple SYCL root-devices of the same SYCL platform (representing Level-Zero driver).
 On Windows these would appear as root-devices of multiple different SYCL platforms (Level-Zero drivers).

-`CreateMultipleRootDevices=N` evironment variable can be used to emulate multiple GPU cards.
+`CreateMultipleRootDevices=N NEOReadDebugKeys=1` evironment variables can be used to emulate multiple GPU cards.

 ### 1.2 Sub-devices